 Here’s a few steps:

-- Start by reading Gino Wickman's book Traction: Get a Grip on Your Business.
-Or, read the 'fable' version, which is a more interesting read: Get a Grip: an Entrepreneurial Fable.
-If you don't want to read the whole book just yet, watch this video about EOS from Gino Wickman.
+- Start by reading Gino Wickman’s book Traction: Get a Grip on Your Business.
+Or, read the ‘fable’ version, which is a more interesting read: Get a Grip: an Entrepreneurial Fable.
+For either book, download chapter one for free from our website.

 - If you like what you are reading, start implementing it!
 Consider whether you want to implement it yourself, or whether you’d like an experienced EOS implementer.